raymondkeogh/doggystyle/README.md

 Fix: Moved the footer into a div and gave the div class ".container-fluid"

 The footer is jumping up when reducing the screen size.
-Fix: I had erroneosly put a media query in 'table screen size' section.
+Fix: I had erroneously put a media query in 'table screen size' section.
 Footer fine once code removed.

 Deployment
 ----------

 Credits